Muxelmann/CatEEGfMRIStudy/README.md

 ## Trial execution

 Upon launch, the code will, by default, generate a `6x6` grid of squares that can be coloured in yellow, magenta, cyan, red, green, blue or white.
 These colours are binary combinations of the RGB colour values.
+Additionally, the vertical and horizontal space between each quadrant of the screen can be manually adjusted.
+This was done to give the subject a better indication of *up* and *down* as well as *left* and *right*.
 The test grid should look like so:

 ![Grid of 6x6 squqres](https://raw.githubusercontent.com/Muxelmann/CatEEGfMRIStudy/master/supporting/squares_grid.png)

-Then the answering rectangles are displayed to assure they cover all quarters of the screen.
-The colours and numbering of these rectangles have not been finalised, but they align and display correctly.
+Then the answering rectangles are displayed.
+Each one covers one quarter of the screen over which a change might have occurred.
+The numbering of these rectangles has not been finalised (as they need to match the input), but they align and display correctly.

 ![Four answering rectangles](https://raw.githubusercontent.com/Muxelmann/CatEEGfMRIStudy/master/supporting/answer_grid.png)